Casa Central de la Universidad de Chile: History

-In 1928, the building housing the library of the university was demolished by order of the then provisional Minister of Education, Pablo Ramírez, and all the books were delivered out.
-The library (currently named Archivo Central Andrés Bello) was reorganized in 1936 by the then Rector Juvenal Hernández, thanks to donations by various professors, including Amanda Labarca and Pablo Neruda.
+In 1928, the building housing the library of the university was demolished by order of the then provisional Minister of Education, Pablo Ramírez.
+The library (today the Central Archives Andrés Bello) was reorganized in 1936 by the then Rector Juvenal Hernández, funded through donations by various professors, including Amanda Labarca and Pablo Neruda.

-Two years after, on September 5, 1938, the Casa Central was seized by members of the National Socialist Movement of Chile and the rector Juvenal Hernández Jaque was held hostage.
-President Arturo Alessandri gave the order to fire and two rounds of artillery were fired against the main entrance of the building, killing four people.
+On September 5, 1938, the Casa Central was seized by members of the National Socialist Movement of Chile, with the rector Juvenal Hernández Jaque being held hostage.
+President Arturo Alessandri gave the order, and two rounds of artillery were fired against the main entrance of the building, killing four people.
 This event formed part of the massacre known as "Matanza del Seguro Obrero".

 A clock by the firm Clemens Riefler of Munich was installed on the facade in 1929.

 The building was declared a Historic Monument in 1974.

-On March 31, 1977 was opened the Universidad de Chile station of the Santiago Metro, located under the Casa Central.
+On March 31, 1977 the adjacent Universidad de Chile metro station was opened, named after the building.

 On March 27, 2001 a new mural by Mario Toral was installed in the Salón de Honor.

 The building underwent structural damage after the 1985 Algarrobo earthquake, which was aggravated by the 2010 Chile earthquake.
 The Casa Central was initially closed for a year, leaving open only the rector office, while the rest of the employees were relocated to the Torre 15 de San Borja.

 The renovations were completed in April 2015 for the cost of approximately $1,700 millions, which included the refurbishment of rooms to house the Senado Universitario, and exhibitions on the first floor.

 Description

 Built in the Neo-classical style, the Casa Central de la Universidad de Chile is an architecturally simple building, which is attested by its scarce decoration and the prevalence of straight lines.

 Two stairs from the vestibule lead to the second floor.
 At the center of the building is the Salón de Honor, a three-level auditorium whose Doric columns support the galleries.
 The palace features two patios located to the east and to the west of the Salón de Honor, respectively named "Ignacio Domeyko" and "Andrés Bello", each containing a statue of the man for which the corresponding patio is named.

+An iconic room of the Palacio was the Salón de Honor, which originally contained a large canvas painting by Ernesto Courtois Bonnencontre named La Alegoría de las Ciencias, las Artes y las Letras.
+It was destroyed during the student protests in the late 1920s.